 Fishing isn't the only thing that's happening out on the water.
 Maybe you want to be in charge of your own craft.
-If so, contact the marina dockmaster, a 910-457-7380, or Island Passage, a 910-457-4944, and arrange to rent a vessel.
+If so, contact the marina dockmaster, $\mathbf{\Xi}$ 910-457-7380, or Island Passage, $\mathbf{\Xi}$ 910-457-4944, and arrange to rent a vessel.
 If you want a canoe, Island Wheels rents 17-footers suitable for a creek safari, with basic instruction provided.

-of Carolina Sailing Charters, $\pi$ 910-278-7249 or 612-0222, while you unwind with the winds.
+On the other hand, leave the navigation to the professionals at Winds of Carolina Sailing Charters, $\mathbf{\pi}$ 910-278-7249 or 612-0222, while you unwind with the winds.
 Between March 15th and December 1st a number of daily outings are offered aboard their 37-foot sailing boat, the Stephanie.
 The Morning Tour Sail departs at 9:30 am, takes you to local points of interest and includes a narration on Oak Island history.
 The Afternoon Sail leaves at 1 and, weather permitting, allows time for a swim when it lays anchor off Caswell Beach.
 Each of these lasts approximately three hours and costs \$38 per person, inclusing complimentary beverages.
-The Sunset/Dolphin Watch Sail sets out at
+The Sunset/Dolphin Watch Sail sets out at 5:30 pm.

-5:30 pm.
 If your timing is right, you can enjoy a Full Moon Cruise, available for the five nights before and five nights after this lunar phase.
 These last two escapades includes a cheese and fruit tray, hors d'oeuvres and complimentary beer, wine and soft drinks for \$41 per person.
 While all of these cruises leave from Stephanie's home slip at Dock B, Southport Marina, those based on Bald Head Island may request, when making reservations, a pick-up at the Island Marina.
 This will cost an extra \$10 per person, but saves both travel and hassle.

 Of course, a bit of fishing is always a tempting thought.
 And you can succumb to temptation even if you neglected to bring your equipment with you.
-Either the Island Chandler, a 910-457-7450, or Island Passage, a 910-457-4944 (their store), can supply you with whatever you need to go fishing or with crab nets or clam rakes.
+Either the Island Chandler, $\mathbf{\pi}$ 910-457-7450, or Island Passage, $\mathbf{\pi}$ 910-457-4944 (their store), can supply you with whatever you need to go fishing or with crab nets or clam rakes.